Best Cross Country Moving Tips 2022

 If you’ve never prepared to move cross country before, these are the best tips and tricks to get you there and back with ease.

 - Plan ahead: Did we mention preparedness?
 This is number one on our list because it should be number one on yours.
 As soon as you know that you will be moving cross country, start preparing.
-Make a spreadsheet, a checklist, write everything down-you’ll be grateful you did.
+Make a spreadsheet, a moving checklist, write everything down-you’ll be grateful you did.

 - Stick to your schedule: If you’re going to plan ahead of time, don’t make it all for naught.
 Make sure you stick to it, otherwise all that planning was pointless.